yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 * **[ec-to-address](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-ec-to-address)**  ( use version/p2pkh column for addresses )

-**1) Combined BIP 32 and 44 Example:** Apply M/44’/5’/0’/0/0 to create a compressed Dash public addresses for up to 4 billions addresses for safe use by an online machine!!!
+**1) Combined BIP 32 and 44 Example:** *Apply M/44’/5’/0’/0/0 to create a compressed Dash public addresses for up to 4 billions addresses for safe use by an online machine!!!*

-A. Be very afraid to use the weak brain wallet driven command sequence below for an online computer!
-Even with a very high entropy brain wallet the approach below will fail unless you are a "cross domain solution" expert or start to apply multisignature technology.
-However, it is provided for continuity purposes for examples 1B and 1C below.*
+**A.** Be very afraid to use the weak brain wallet driven command sequence below for an online computer!
+Even with a very high entropy brain wallet, the approach below will fail unless you are a "cross domain solution" expert or apply multisignature technology.
+However, this example is provided for explanation continuity purposes of 1B and 1C below.
 ```
 % echo 'very complex gibberish' | bx base16-encode | bx sha256 | bx hd-new | bx hd-private -d -i 44 | bx hd-private -d -i 5 | bx hd-private -d -i 0 | bx hd-public  -i 0 | bx hd-public  -i 0 | bx hd-to-ec | bx ec-to-address -v 76
 ```